nishanthjois/Autonomous-model-predictive-controller/README.md

 double dt = 0.1; // 0.01, .03
 ```

-#### 2.
-This is the length from front to CoG that has a similar radius.
+#### 2.This is the length from front to CoG that has a similar radius.
 ```
 const double Lf = 2.67;
 ```

-#### 3.
-Both the reference cross track and orientation errors are 0.
+#### 3. Both the reference cross track and orientation errors are 0.
 The reference velocity is set to 50 mph.
 ```
 double ref_cte = 0;
 double ref_epsi = 0;